 I’m one of those people, and this doesn’t represent my industry.
 If you are also looking for a real place to communicate with others, I invite you to join the MSP, Break/Fix, Technology Business Owners Facebook Group.
 This industry is still maturing, and we can all do better.

 Also, one bright spot I’ve found is Louis Rossman.
 His videos are interesting, clear, and when I watch them, I’m hopeful that we can be represented well and with integrity.
-Do yourself a favor and check him out.
+Do yourself a favour and check him out.
 You’ll learn a great deal and see the reality of our world.

 Facebook is so silent about removals that the moment you see you’ve been kicked out, it’s awkward. ↩